ajstewartlang/02_intro_to_python_programming/_sources/intro.md

 Each of the workshops can be found via the index on the left.
 We'll be covering the following topics:

-    • Using Conda to create reproducible Python environments
+   - Using Conda to create reproducible Python environments
-    • Programming in Python using Jupyter Notebooks
+   - Programming in Python using Jupyter Notebooks
-    • Data analysis using the Numpy and pandas Python libraries
+   - Data analysis using the Numpy and pandas libraries
-    • How to use git and GitHub for version control and collaborative working
+   - Using git and GitHub for version control and collaborative working
-    • Making your analyses reproducible using Docker and Dockerhub
+   - Making your analyses reproducible using Docker and Dockerhub